LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 n.[U] `Pepper` is a hot-tasting spice which is used to flavour food. n.[U] The `formation` of something is the starting or creation of it. n.[C] A `hue` is a colour.

+## 2022/09/21

+n.[VAR] The `cuisine` of a country or district is the style of cooking that is characteristic of that place. adj.
+Someone who is `nimble` is able to move their fingers, hands, or legs quickly and easily. n.[U] `meant` is a herb with fresh-tasting leaves. n.[C] A `basin` is a large or deep bowl that you use for holding liquids, or for mixing or storing food. adj. `Domestic` political activities, events, and situations happen or exist within one particular country. n.[VAR] An `orbit` is the curved path in space that is followed by an object oging round and round a planet, moon, or star. v.When you `assess` a person, thing, or situation, you consider them in order to make a judgment about them.
+v.
+To `mar` something means to spoil or damage it.